-After reviewing the links, create a visual that explains how the forced migration known as the Trail of Tears impacted the development of US history and the impact on the Cherokee who remained and those who were forced to move.
+After reviewing the links, create a visual that explains how the forced migration known as the Trail of Tears impacted the development of US history and the impact on both the Cherokee who remained and those who were forced to move.

 What is the difference between an epidemic and a pandemic (hint: the prefix pan means all)?
 How do they relate to an outbreak?
-Learn about the difference as well as disease terminology on the following website: https://bit.ly/30um3Eb
+Check out this link to learn this and more about disease terminology: https://bit.ly/30um3Eb